 This lighthouse is on the western-most point of the entire Oregon coast.
 While not very tall, it must have saved many lives since it was established in 1870.
 Cape Blanco lighthouse holds at least four impressive Oregon records:

-- it is the most westerly lighthouse,
+- it is the most westerly lighthouse in Oregon,

 - Oregon’s first woman lighthouse keeper, Mabel E. Bretherton, was appointed in 1903.

 We read about how three families had lived in that remote spot, sharing a small house, tending the lighthouse, and raising animals and growing vegetables to sustain themselves.
 Impossible to imagine successfully growing vegetables in gale force winds!
 And strange to think of living in such isolation, without electricity or any means of communication with the rest of the world.
 What a different sort of life to lead.

 We plan to leave Humbug Mountain State Park three days early, because we really do NOT want to experience another terrifying wind storm (and there is another storm in the forecast).
 Our next stop will be at the Mystic River RV Park in the towering redwood forests of Klamath in Northern California.
 Fortunately, the rain storms have improved the air quality and helped to put out most of the fires in California.